See the bottom of this page for the ingredients highest in flavonoids.

 Scientists are working on the proposition that dietary flavonoids are a key to protecting our health and preventing disease.

-Tests have suggested that flavonoids co-ordinate the communication between our cells to benefit our system as a whole (cell signaling).Did you know?
+it is now thought that the role of flavonoids in our body is their contribution to coordinating the communication between our cells to benefit our system as a whole (cell signaling)1

-- Flavonoids may help in preventing cancer by enabling the body to get rid of potentially harmful chemicals (carcinogens), and stopping mutations in our cells that can lead to cancer
+- Flavonoids may help in preventing cancer by stopping mutations in our cells that can lead to cancer

 - Flavonoids may enable cells to die off when they need to, avoiding the DNA damage that can lead to cancer

-- Flavonoids may stop our body producing the new blood vessels that cancer uses to grow and survive (pathological angiogenesis)
+- Flavonoids may stop our body producing the new blood vessels that cancer uses to grow and survive (pathological angiogenesis)2

 - Flavonoids may decrease the risk of heart disease by reducing inflammation

-Recent research has also shown a link between flavonoids and our gut health with flavonoids having a role in regulating gut microbes.
+Recent research has also shown a link between flavonoids and our gut health with flavonoids having a role in regulating gut microbes4.

 However whilst flavonoids have been present in the diets of people shown to have a reduced risk of these conditions, it presently cannot be determined whether this protection is directly attributable to flavonoids or the combination of flavonoids and other micronutrients.